-9.3.11 For athletes of all divisions none of the following equipment is permitted:
+- 9.3.11 For athletes of all divisions the following equipment is not permitted: - 9.3.11.1 Any electronic communication device, headsets or noise reduction devices in front of the waiting line on the practice field, and at any time on the course. - 9.3.11.2 On unmarked rounds any type of range finders or any other means of estimating distances or angles not covered by the current rules regarding athletes' equipment. - 9.3.11.3 Any part of an athlete's equipment that has been added or modified to serve the purpose of estimating distances or angles, nor may any regular piece of equipment be used explicitly for that purpose.

-- 9.3.11.1 Any electronic communication device, or headsets in front of the waiting line on the practice field, and at any time on the field course. - 9.3.11.2 On unmarked Field, Forest and 3D courses any type of range finders or any other means of estimating distances or angles not covered by the current rules regarding athletes' equipment. - 9.3.11.3 Any part of an athlete's equipment that has been added or modified to serve the purpose of estimating distances or angles, nor may any regular piece of equipment be used explicitly for that purpose. - 9.3.11.4 Any written memoranda or electronic storage device that may be used for calculating angles, and distances apart from notes of the athlete's normal sight marks, the recording of the present personal scores or any part of the FITA Rules.
+9.3.11.4 Any written memoranda or electronic storage device that may be used for calculating angles, and distances apart from notes of the athlete's normal sight marks, the recording of the present personal scores or any part of the FITA Rules.